 Visit the Lake Erie Nature Center

-The Lake Erie Nature and Wildlife Center is the place for kids (and adults) to learn more about local and national wildlife.?
-There is also an on-site nature trail.?
-Looking for educational programming??
-Wild Tuesdays happen each Tuesday during summer break and feature a science topic for kids to explore in-depth.
+The Lake Erie Nature and Wildlife Center is the place for kids (and adults) to learn more about local and national wildlife.
+There is also an on-site nature trail.
+Looking for educational programming Wild Tuesdays happens each Tuesday during summer break and feature a science topic for kids to explore in-depth.

 Enjoy a quiet moment at one of two state parks

-Oak Point State Park would be a pretty spot for a picnic.?
-From this vantage point, there’s a view of downtown Put-in-Bay, Perry’s Monument, and Gibralter Island.?
-You’ll feel like you’re world’s away on a tropical island.?
+Oak Point State Park would be a pretty spot for a picnic.
+From this vantage point, there’s a view of downtown Put-in-Bay, Perry’s Monument, and Gibraltar Island.
+You’ll feel like you’re a world away on a tropical island.
 A tropical island with lots of Canadian Geese, that is. 😉

 Ohio’s State Parks are FREE.
 Just park your golf cart and enjoy.

-My secret to traveling with kids in the summer??
-Always bribe with ice cream.?
-Repeat after me, “If you are good and do ______, I will get you ice cream.”?
-My husband also uses this with me.?
-Ice cream is a universal bribery.
+My secret to traveling with kids in the summer?
+Always bribe with ice cream!
+Repeat after me, “If you are good and do ______, I will get you ice cream.”
+My husband also uses this with me.
+Ice cream is universal bribery.
+Ha!

 Make a merry trip on the Carousel

-Kimberly’s Carousel?is one of the oldest Carousels in the USA.?
-Built in 1917, a spin on this nostalgic Carousel is fun for young and old.?
+Kimberly’s Carousel is one of the oldest Carousels in the USA.
+Constructed in 1917, a ride on this nostalgic Carousel is fun for young and old.
 Pay attention to the eclectic cast of characters as you spin around and around- Petey the Perch is one of the most beloved.